typicalninja/tagscript/readme.md

 We offer a web bundle that is bundled with [webpack](https://webpack.js.org/) and is available at the following cdns

 * If possible download this and host on your own website (recommended)
-* If not just use one of the following cdns (not recommended):
+* If not just directly use one of the following cdns (not recommended):

 > [jsdelivr](https://cdn.jsdelivr.net/gh/typicalninja493/tagscript@beta/web/bundle.js) (recommended)